TWUOnline/orientation/narrating-u.md

 * Both videos in the [Organizing Content with Taxonomies](http://umwdtlt.com/wordpress-basics/#organizing-content-with-taxonomies) category.
 * [Menus](http://umwdtlt.com/wordpress-basics/#changing-the-appearance) in the 'Changing the Appearance' category \(the last video in the category\).

+Next, start building a structure in your site.
+We recommend that you build the structure using the two taxonomies built into WordPress, categories and tags.
+Some people choose to organize their content with pages and sub-pages, but this strategy can quickly get unmanageable as you have less flexibility with pages.
+Pages are meant to be static.

 [^1]: [Andragogy](https://en.wikipedia.org/wiki/Andragogy) is the application of learning principles to adult education.